Republicans Push New Deal To Avert US Government Shutdown - UrduPoint

 Republicans Push New Deal To Avert US Government Shutdown

-Washington, (APP - UrduPoint / Pakistan Point News - 20th Dec, 2024) Republicans in the US Congress agreed on a new funding package Thursday aimed at averting a holiday-season government shutdown, after an earlier bipartisan deal was derailed by President-elect Donald Trump and Elon Musk.
+Republicans in the US Congress agreed on a new funding package Thursday aimed at averting a holiday-season government shutdown, after an earlier cross-party deal was derailed by President-elect Donald Trump and Elon Musk

 Trump threw his weight behind the latest proposal, which addresses objections to the mammoth package that prompted him and Musk, his incoming "efficiency czar," to trash the previous version.